 Here’s how much your bariatric surgery will cost at the BMCC:

 *please note that while these prices are designed as all-inclusive prices (preop care, education, surgery, anesthesia, hospital stay, and 3 months of after-care), they may not include every potential cost.
-Please contact our offices today for more details.
+Please contact our Colorado office today for more details.

-All four of these costs are designed to be all-inclusive: they also include dietatary services, behavioral services, bariatric classes, and bariatric education; both before surgery and for 90 days after surgery.
+All four of these costs are designed to be all-inclusive: they also include dietatary services, behavioral services, bariatric classes, and bariatric education at our Denver center; both before surgery and for 90 days after surgery.

 Bear in mind that this is the price if you pay cash.
 If you have insurance, your cost will vary based on your insurance plan, copays and deductibles.